moosetechnology/moosetechnology.github.io/moose-wiki/Beginners/InstallMoose.md

 It corresponds to a Pharo image (see the [pharo open documentation](https://github.com/pharo-open-documentation)) with the Moose tools installed.

 The [ReadMe](https://github.com/moosetechnology/Moose#readme) of the Moose project describes how to get the latest Moose image.
+It is usually safe to take the highest version available even if marked 'developement'.

 Once the image downloaded, you just need to run it with from the Pharo Launcher.